 - 1.1 The GLA has a duty to keep Londoners informed about and engaged in the work of the Mayor and the London Assembly.
-This includes making Londoners aware of the Mayor's formal responsibilities so that they may respond to statutory consultations or attend statutory events, such as People's Question Time with the Mayor and the London Assembly.
-It also includes making Londoners aware of wider opportunities that stem from the Mayor's work, including cultural events, programmes and services across the capital. - 1.2 In addition to this, as part of the ongoing COVID-19 response and in line with the future need around recovery, it has become vital for the GLA to deliver critical communications to Londoners in response to pressing needs arising from pandemic.
-This also includes high-priority vaccine communications.
-The insights from the first wave of the pandemic demonstrate that the centralised marketing budget played a crucial role in delivering a huge volume of communications relating to COVID-19, including: the delivery of crucial health guidance; the translation of COVID-19 messages into priority languages; mental health and domestic abuse support; small business support; and more.
-COVID-19 has significantly increased the need for adaptive communications campaigns at the GLA, with the centralised budget supporting the ability to dynamically react to the situation and ensure delivery of these critical communications to Londoners in line with reactive needs of the external environment. - 1.3 The centralised marketing budget is used to promote the policies, programmes, events and statutory activities of the Mayor of London and London Assembly, enabling Londoners to better understand and engage with the work of City Hall.
+This includes making Londoners aware of the Mayor's statutory responsibilities so that they may respond to statutory consultations or attend statutory events, such as People's Question Time with the Mayor and the London Assembly.
+This also includes making Londoners aware of wider opportunities that stem from the Mayor's work, including cultural events, programmes and services across the capital. - 1.2 In addition to this, as part of the ongoing response to Covid-19, it has become vital for the GLA to deliver critical communications to Londoners in response to pressing needs arising from the pandemic.
+This also includes high-priority vaccine/booster communications.
+The insights from the pandemic to date demonstrate that the centralised marketing budget played a crucial role in delivering a huge volume of communications relating to Covid-19, including: the delivery of crucial health guidance, the translation of Covid-19 messages into priority languages, mental health and domestic abuse support, and small business support.
+Covid-19 has significantly increased the need for adaptive communications campaigns at the GLA, with the centralised budget supporting the ability to dynamically react to the situation and ensure delivery of these critical communications to Londoners in line with reactive needs of the external environment. - 1.3 The centralised marketing budget is also used to promote the policies, programmes, events and activities of the Mayor of London and the London Assembly, enabling Londoners to better understand and engage with the work of City Hall.
 In addition to this core work, the need to align communications activity to the pandemic recovery priorities, alongside new programmes focused on that recovery, will also drive new and additional campaign activity that will need to be supported by the central marketing budget.
-This covers a broad spectrum of marketing and communications related activity, including strategy, research, creative services, advertising, digital, print and production, content production and tools and services required to deliver the Marketing Campaigns and Digital Communications teams' work. - 1.4 This includes, but is not limited to the following: - media planning and buying, including print and digital advertising, social media and paid search; - · printing, distribution and production costs associated with utilising TfL advertising space; - media agency strategy and auditing fees; - user research and testing (qualitative and quantitative research); - content production including a range of creative and digital assets, such as social media content; - video and photography, including production tools, filming and editing services, and live streaming; - · email marketing, including strategy, tools and assets; - · creative agency and creative freelance requirements; and - strategic work to maximise the impact of marketing campaigns and digital communications. - 1.5 The GLA's Marketing, Creative and Digital teams are collectively responsible for communicating and engaging with Londoners about the work and priorities of the Mayor of London and the London Assembly, in addition to the delivery of all integrated communications on priority public health issues resulting from the COVID-19 pandemic.
-The teams work alongside all departments in the organisation that require marketing and public communications support.
+This covers a broad spectrum of marketing and communications-related activity, including strategy, research, creative services, advertising, digital, print and production, content production, and tools and services required to deliver the Marketing Campaigns and Digital Communications teams' work. - 1.4 This includes, but is not limited to the following: - media planning and buying, including print and digital advertising, social media, and paid search - printing, distribution and production costs associated with using TfL advertising space - media agency strategy and auditing fees - user research and testing (qualitative and quantitative research) - · content production including a range of creative and digital assets, such as social media content - video and photography, including production tools, filming and editing services, and livestreaming - email marketing, including strategy, tools and assets - creative agency and freelance requirements - strategic work to maximise the impact of marketing campaigns and digital communications. - 1.5 The GLA's Marketing Campaigns, Digital Communications, Creative, Digital and Press teams are collectively responsible for communicating and engaging with Londoners about the work and priorities of the Mayor of London and the London Assembly, in addition to the delivery of all integrated communications on priority public health issues resulting from the Covid-19 pandemic.
+The teams work alongside all of the organisation's departments that require marketing and public communications support.
 They collaboratively provide a strategic consultation service as well as campaign management as required.
 The teams also work closely with TfL and other functional bodies on significant campaigns to maximise impact and ensure value for money.